JunMa11/COVID-19-CT-Seg-Benchmark/README.md

 </tr>
 </table>

-## Challenge Task 2: Domain generalization
+## Segmentation Task 2: Domain generalization

 > This task aims to segment lung and infection in COVID-19 CT scans.
-The main difficulty is that the training set and testing set differ significantly in data distribution, due to varying patient cohorts and imaging scanners.
-It should be noted that labeled COVID-19 CT scans are not allowed to be used during training.
+The main difficulty is that the training set and testing set differ in data distribution.
+All all the datasets are lung CT, they vary in patient cohorts and imaging scanners.

+> It should be noted that labeled COVID-19 CT scans are not allowed to be used during training.
 Following table presents the details of training, validation and testing set, and [here]() is the dataset split file.
-(Name (Num.) denotes the dataset name and the number of cases in this dataset, e.g., StructSeg Lung (40) denotes that 40 cases in StructSeg dataset are used for training.)
+(Name (Num.) denotes the dataset name and the number of cases in this dataset, e.g., StructSeg Lung (40) denotes that 40 cases in StructSeg dataset with lung ground turth are used for training.)